Talking to your children about dementia

 - Become fearful of their loved one

 As a parent, you need to know that all of these actions are completely normal.
 These reactions are all typical ways for a child or teen to understand a very complex condition with someone they have loved.
 Depending on the child’s temperament, he or she will react in a variety of ways.
-Some may withdraw from others and begin to see their grades slip.
+Some may withdraw from others.
 Others will experience physical pain as a result of the anxiety, such as stomachaches or headaches.
 Arguments may also arise with teenagers, especially with parents who are devoting a lot of their time as caregivers.

-The best ways to explain Alzheimer’s and dementia to a young child
+How to explain Alzheimer’s and dementia to a child

 From the beginning, it is important to explain to young children what to expect and how to react to their grandparent’s mental decline.
 According to Today’s Parent, one way is to compare Alzheimer’s to a common illness that they might have experienced.
 Ask your child “Do you remember having a fever or cough when you had the flu?”
 Then simply explain, “Just like your body was sick during that time, Grandma’s brain is sick.”
 This can give them a concrete and simple explanation about the illness.
 You should also tell them that even though their grandparent’s cognitive ability might be in decline, Grandma still recognizes love and affection, even if it is just felt in the moment.

 If your young children ask questions about Alzheimer’s or dementia, it is important that you answer in an honest, age-appropriate way.
 Sugar-coating the message will only complicate things more for them.
-Kids have very intuitive minds and can understand and observe complex situations more than we realize, so be honest about what is happening to their grandparent.
-No matter what age your child is, it is probably a good idea for you to inform his or her teacher(s) about this life change, as it may also affect their performance in school.
+Kids have very intuitive minds and can understand and observe complex situations more than we realize.
+Be honest about what is happening to their grandparent.
+No matter what age your child is, it is probably a good idea for you to inform their teacher(s), as it may also affect their performance in school.

 There are several children’s books that are excellent for young children that are trying to better understand cognitive decline, including: